Figure (horse): Other owners

 Figure was traded again in 1797, along with a blacksmith shop, to James Hawkins.
 In 1801 he was recorded as owned by Robert Evans of Randolph.
 Evans owned the horse until 1804, using the stallion for logging, racing, and breeding, until he fell into debt to Colonel John Goss.
 Goss collected the horse as part of the debt, and used him to review troops.
 He entered the horse in a pulling bee, which the little horse won.
 In 1805, Goss traded Figure for a mare owned by his brother David.

-David Goss owned Figure from 1805-1811, where he worked on the farm for 10 months, and was used for breeding for two months each year.
+David Goss owned Figure from 1805 to 1811, where he worked on the farm for 10 months, and was used for breeding for two months each year.
 He was sold in 1811 to Philip Goss for the breeding season.
 Philip Goss sold Figure to Jacob Sanderson, who sold him to Jacob Langmeade.
 Langmeade used the horse to haul freight, and is thought to have abused the aging stallion.

 Langmeade sold Figure to Joel Goss and Joseph Rogers at the end of 1811.
 Figure stood at stud for several years, before he was sold to Samuel Stone in 1817.
 Stone exhibited the stallion in the Randolph fair.
 Figure was used as a parade mount by President James Monroe later that year.